cagledw/climate_analyzer/README.md

 # Climate Data Analysis

+This project began as a desire visualize LOCAL climate change.
+In the search for HARD DATA, I was surprised to find very little.
+Yes, I know all sort of Big Institutions are working on climate models.
+Are they open source?
+Are they easy to interact with?
+Does it answer the question how climate change affects me LOCALLY?
+Maybe they exist, but I couldn't find any.

+So, with the idea of pulling publically available NOAA climate data off the web; I began this project.
+It is rough and incomplete, but it is a begining.

 Command Line Script to:
     1. Download NOAA Climate Daily Summary Data
     2. Store in off-line database(s) organized by NOAA Weather Station